Crazdrh/FSDP-TRAIN/README.md

     FSDP requires a DDP‑compatible process group.
 Using torchrun this is created automatically.

-Model Construction
+    2. Model Construction:
         Rank 0 loads full weights on CPU so the exact parameter count is printed—every other rank spins up an empty meta model and populates weights during FSDP wrapping.
         LlamaRMSNorm & LlamaRotaryEmbedding miss reset_parameters(), so dummy lambdas are monkey‑patched to satisfy FSDP’s param‑init API.

 FSDP Wrapping